Peleda23/-100DaysOfCode/r1-log.md

 **Thoughts:**: Still don't understand everything what they talking in videos, but some knowledge i am getting.
 New tip for ffc exercises is if challenge is tricky and difficult to pass.
 I copy code to vs code and do there.
 I got Eslint and code runner and much more easier to pass test..

 **Link(s)**: <https://frontendmasters.com>

+# Day 4: october 25, 2019(R1D04)

+**Today's Progress**: Plan didn't change follow frontendmasters and doing fcc exercises.

+**Thoughts:**: Yesterday didn't code at all fell to much tired.
+Today done few challenges, one was little tricky, but managed to complete it.
+First time i felt like i understand that is going on.

+**Link(s)**: Nothing new.